Pakistan steps up diplomatic bid to get US-Iran peace talks on track

 AI generated

-Six weeks since a fragile ceasefire took effect, talks to end the war have made little progress, while soaring oil prices have raised concern over inflation and the impact on the global economy.
+Six weeks since a fragile ceasefire took effect, talks to end the war have made little progress, while soaring oil prices are stoking inflation and straining the global economy.

-Mr Trump also faces domestic pressure ahead of November’s midterm elections, with his approval rating dropping close to its lowest since he returned to the White House on the surge in fuel prices.
+Mr Trump also faces domestic pressure ahead of November’s midterm elections, with his approval rating near its lowest since he returned to the White House due to the surge in fuel prices.

-Pakistan’s army chief, Field Marshal Asim Munir, will decide on May 21 whether to travel to Tehran as part of the mediation effort, three sources familiar with the negotiations said.
+Pakistan’s army chief, Field Marshal Asim Munir, was set to decide on May 21 whether to travel to Tehran as part of the mediation effort, three sources familiar with the negotiations said.

 “We’re speaking to all the various groups in Iran to streamline communication, and so things pick up pace,” said one of the sources.
 “Trump’s patience running thin is a concern, but we’re working on the pace at which messages are relayed from each side.”